 Notes: These figure depicts the occupational choice and lending decision in the a - θ space.
-Throughout we assume $\rho=0$.
-In Figure 6a we present the occupational choice in autarky; in Figure 6b we assume p=0.1 and ($\phi=1.0; \tau=1.0; \kappa=1.0$); in Figure 6c we assume p=0.25 and ($\phi=1.0; \tau=1.0; \kappa=1.0$); and in Figure 6d we present results in first best.
-Blue areas indicate individuals who become workers when they have no credit market access.
-Green areas indicate individuals who become entrepreneurs when they have no credit market access.
-The while line indicates the occupational choice of individuals with credit market access: individuals to the lower-left of it become workers, individuals to the upper-right of it become entrepreneurs.
+Throughout we assume $\rho = 0$.
+In Figure 6a we present the occupational choice in autarky; in Figure 6b we assume $z(a, \theta) = 0.1$ and ($\phi = 1.0; \tau = 1.0$); in Figure 6c we assume $z(a, \theta) = 0.25$ and ($\phi = 1.0; \tau = 1.0$); and in Figure 6d we present results in first best.
+In Figure 6b and 6c blue and green areas indicate individuals who become workers and entrepreneurs, respectively, when they have credit market access.
+In those graphs the white line indicates the occupational choice of individuals without credit market access: individuals to the lower-left of it become workers, individuals to the upper-right of it become entrepreneurs.

 In the middle two panels, we illustrate the occupational choice for two intermediate values of credit market access where credit contracts are second-best optimal.
-We choose $\chi=0.10$, i.e. 10% of the population has access to credit markets and $\chi=0.25$ where it is 25%.
+We choose $z(a, \theta) = 0.10$, i.e. 10% of the population has access to credit markets and $z(a, \theta) = 0.25$ where it is 25%.
 They show how as credit market access expands, there are fewer entrepreneurs.
 Even with very limited access, there is switch away from low-productivity high wealth individuals choosing to become entrepreneurs.
-Hence, the selection effect is quite powerful.
-The line between the blue and green areas is close to vertical.
+Hence, the selection effect is quite powerful.25 The line between the blue and green areas is close to vertical.
 It then shifts to the right as credit market access expands.

 Competition and Distribution We now look at the division of income between labourers, lenders and entrepreneurs.
-We will consider this as we vary credit market access, χ , and the level of competition, φ .
+We will consider this as we vary credit market access, $z(a, \theta)$, and the level of competition, φ .
 The size of the columns in Figure 7 illustrate the level of income as a fraction of US income.

 On the extreme left is autarky.
 Here, a little less than half of national income is in the form entrepreneurial profits.
 The next three bars are for the case where 50% of the population have access to credit markets but for three levels of competition.
-Note, however, that with $\phi=0$, then most of the gains from credit markets are appropriated by lenders and entrepreneurial profits are squeezed relative to autarky.
+Note, however, that with $\phi = 0$, then most of the gains from credit markets are appropriated by lenders and entrepreneurial profits are squeezed relative to autarky.
 The main effect of increasing competition is to redistribute surplus between lenders and entrepreneurs.
 There is a modest increase in the wage, due to competition with most of the gain (as we would expect from Figure 5) coming from increasing market access.
 A similar pattern of surplus redistribution is found for the case of full credit market access.